MartinaP87/onlyevents87/README.md

 - It provides the user a wider view of the selected photo along with the title, date of upload, profile image, and username of who posted it;
 - If the user is the photo owner, they can access the dropdown menu to delete or edit the event;
-- This section provides a button to redirect the user to the previous page.

 ### Photo forms section